Nickson2511/shop_watches/README.md

 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

 -collaborate with me on projects like this,
--email me at okwembanickson3525@gmail.com on responsive portfolios and landing pages
+-This project is a responsive design of an e-commerce shop, you can modify it the way you want -email me at okwembanickson3525@gmail.com on responsive portfolios and landing pages